Beta blockers: how they're used to treat heart conditions

 In general, the following groups should avoid beta blockers or use them with caution:

-- People who are taking sildenafil (brand name Viagra) or other phosphdiesterase (PDE) inhibitors: Make sure to tell your healthcare provider before starting a beta-blocker that you are also taking erectile dysfunction medications like sildenafil (brand name Viagra; see Important Safety Information).
+People who are taking sildenafil (brand name Make sure to tell your healthcare provider before starting a beta-blocker that you are also taking erectile dysfunction medications like sildenafil (brand name Viagra).
 There are some beta-blockers (like carvedilol and labetalol) that can cause a significant drop in blood pressure if taken with PDE inhibitors.
 Let your provider know to avoid any potentially dangerous side effects.

 Beta blockers are widely used and generally well tolerated.
 Make sure that you discuss your medical conditions and treatment options with your healthcare provider so that you understand what conditions the beta blockers are treating and what effects to expect while taking these medications.
 Talk to your provider before stopping or changing the dose of these drugs.